dat3Cph/spring2025/docs/jpa_part1/exercises/JpqlExercise.md

 Create a `Main.class` including a main method.

-Create the following JPQL queries:
+Create the following JPQL queries in a EmployeeDAO class (1):

 1. Write a JPQL query to select all employees.
 2. Write a JPQL query to select employees with a salary greater than a certain value.